Variance propagation for density surface models: Acknowledgements

 \section{Acknowledgements}

-The authors thank Natalie Kelly, Jason Roberts, Eric Rexstad, Phil Hammond, Steve Buckland and Len Thomas for useful discussions, Devin Johnson for the suggestion of this as a general method, and Simon Wood for continued development of \texttt{mgcv} and GAM theory.
-Data are from the SCANS-II project supported by the EU LIFE Nature programme (project LIFE04NAT/GB/000245) and governments of range states: Belgium, Denmark, France, Germany, Ireland, Netherlands, Norway, Poland, Portugal, Spain, Sweden and UK.
+The authors thank Natalie Kelly, Jason Roberts, Eric Rexstad, Phil Hammond, Steve Buckland and Len Thomas for useful discussions, Devin Johnson for the suggestion of this as a general statistical method, and Simon Wood for continued development of \texttt{mgcv} and GAM theory.
+The manuscript was great improved by comments from the editor and two anonymous reviewers.
+Data from the SCANS-II project was supported by the EU LIFE Nature programme (project LIFE04NAT/GB/000245) and governments of range states: Belgium, Denmark, France, Germany, Ireland, Netherlands, Norway, Poland, Portugal, Spain, Sweden and UK.
 This work was funded by OPNAV N45 and the SURTASS LFA Settlement Agreement, and being managed by the U.S. Navy's Living Marine Resources program under Contract No. N39430-17-C-1982, US Navy, Chief of Naval Operations (Code N45), grant number N00244-10-1-0057 and the International Whaling Commission.